gariti/AutoHandBrake/README.md

 #### By _**Garrett Carver**_
 _email: gariti@gmail.com_

-##### _someone posted this request on [Reddit](https://www.reddit.com/r/VideoEditing/comments/3n61w2/does_any_compression_software_allow_you_to_start/) wondering how they can completely automate video encoding using HandBrakee.
+##### _someone posted this request on [Reddit](https://www.reddit.com/r/VideoEditing/comments/3n61w2/does_any_compression_software_allow_you_to_start/) wondering how they can completely automate video encoding using HandBrake.
 The solution I created is a batch file that will run Handbrake on every video file in it's current directory.
 Combined with windows task scheduler, this will automate this process completely_

 ## Setup